 Cigar Lake is the world’s largest undeveloped uranium deposit.
 The mine is located in Saskatchewan, Canada.
 It is owned by Cameco Corporation (50.025%), Areva (37.1%), Idemitsu Canada Resources (7.875%) and TEPCO Resources (5%), and is operated by Cameco Corporation.
 Cigar Lake mine was expected to begin operations from 2007, but heavy water inflow in October 2006 delayed the start of operations.

 Geology and mineralisation at the Canadian mine

-Cigar Lake deposit is located in the Athabasca basin and forms part of Manitou Falls Formation.
+The Cigar Lake deposit is located in the Athabasca basin and forms part of Manitou Falls Formation.
 The deposit is approximately 1,950m-long and 500m-deep below the surface.
 It is a flat lying deposit with sandstone lying upon the basement rock.

-Cigar Lake deposit comprises of three types of mineralisation, which include high grade mineralisation or unconformity mineralisation, perched mineralisation and basement rock mineralisation.
+The deposit comprises three types of mineralisation, which include high-grade mineralisation or unconformity mineralisation, perched mineralisation and basement rock mineralisation.

 High-grade mineralisation refers to the high-grade uranium contained zones in the deposit.
 Huge portions of quartz, clay and metallic minerals are also deposited in this region.

-High grade mineralisation was considered the viable zone of production in Cigar Lake, based on the mining method and ground conditions.
+High-grade mineralisation was considered the viable zone of production in Cigar Lake, based on the mining method and ground conditions.
 Perched and basement rock mineralisations form a very small part of the total mineralised rock in terms of volume.

 Elite Drilling - Premium Surface Core Drilling and Consulting